-[29] Because receiver functions are sensitive to the discontinuity between the sediments and the crystalline crustal basement, the commonly unresolved trade-off between crustal structure and deeper structure in traditional surface wave inversions [e.g., Zheng et al., 2011; Zhou et al., 2011] is ameliorated in the model we present here, and smearing of sedimentary velocities into the crystalline crust (e.g., Figure 6c) should not be strong.
-The observed high correlation of Vs with the long-wavelength gravity field supports this conclusion.
-Therefore, we believe that the very slow anomaly (< 3.5 km/s) that is observed in the gap between the northern and southern MCR at 10 km depth (Figure 6c) does in fact reside in the crystalline crust and is not a smearing effect of sediments to greater depth.
-It is not clear to us, however, why such low shear wave speeds appear in the upper crust at this location.
+Because receiver functions are sensitive to the discontinuity between the sediments and the crystalline crustal basement, the commonly unresolved trade-off between crustal structure and deeper structure in traditional surface wave inversions [e.g., Zheng et al., 2010; Zhou et al., 2011] has been ameliorated in the model we present here.
+Consequently, we believe that the Vs heterogeneity present at 10 km depth in the model does not arise from a vertical smearing effect in the inversion, that the high correlation of Vs with the long-wavelength gravity field is confined to the upper crust, and that the source of the long wavelength gravity trend is in the upper crust.

-[30] Finally, there are also correlations between shallow Vs structure and short wavelength gravity anomalies.
-In the gravity map, the lowest amplitudes appear near station K38A on the eastern flank of the southern MCR where thick sediments are present in the model (Figure 5e).
-Thus, local gravity minima may be due to the presence of local sediments at this point.
+Additionally, there are correlations between shallow Vs structure and short wavelength gravity anomalies.
+(1) In the gravity map, the lowest amplitudes appear near station K34A on the eastern flank of the southern MCR where thick sediments are present in the model (Fig. 5e).
+Thus, local gravity minima may be due to the presence of local sediments.
+(2) At 10km, a very slow anomaly (< 3.5 km/sec) is observed in the gap between the northern and southern MCR, which implies an upper crustal depth for the discontinuity in the MCR in this area.
+It is not clear why such low shear wave speeds appear in the upper crust here.

-4.3.
-Relationship Between Precambrian Sutures and Observed Crustal Structures
+4.3 Relationship between Precambrian sutures and observed crustal structures

-4.3.1.
-Great Lakes Tectonic Zone
+4.3.1 Great Lakes Tectonic Zone

-[31] In the northern part of the study region, the Great Lakes Tectonic Zone (GLTZ) suture lies between the 2.7-2.75 Ga greenstone terrane to the north and the 3.6 Ga granulite-facies granitic and mafic gneisses Minnesota River Valley subprovince to the south, cutting the southern end of Superior Province into two subprovinces [Morey and Sims, 1976].
-The eastern part of Great Lakes Tectonic Zone in our study region is covered by the Craton Margin Domain (CMD of Figure 1), which contains several structural discontinuities [Holm et al., 2007].
+In the northern part of the study region, the Great Lakes Tectonic Zone (GLTZ) suture that lies between the 2.7 -2.75 Ga greenstone terrane to the north and the 3.6 Ga granulite-facies granitic and mafic gneisses Minnesota River Valley sub-province to the south cuts the southern end of Superior Province into two sub-provinces [Morey and Sims, 1976].
+The eastern part of Great Lakes Tectonic Zone in our study region is covered by the Craton Margin Domain (CMD of Fig. 1), which contains several structural discontinuities [Holm et al., 2007].

-[32] Beneath this northernmost suture, a Vs contrast is observed in the 3-D model through the entire crust, with the contrast becoming stronger with depth.
-In the upper crust (Figure 6c), Vs is ~3.7 km/s beneath the Superior Province (SP) greenstone terrane and ~3.68 km/s beneath the Minnesota River Valley (MRV) with a relatively slow Vs belt beneath the eastern part of the suture.
-In the middle crust (Figure 6d), the Vs contrast is stronger.
-A fast anomaly (>3.8 km/s) is observed beneath the MRV itself, perhaps indicating a more mafic middle crust, while in the north the SP is about 0.08 km/s slower than the MRV.
-This difference across the Great Lakes Tectonic Zone strengthens with depth to about 0.15 km/s in the lowermost crust (Figure 6e).
+Beneath this northernmost suture, a Vs contrast is observed in the 3-D model through the entire crust, increasing with depth.
+In the upper crust (Fig. 6c), Vs is ~ 3.7 km/sec beneath the Superior Province (SP) greenstone terrane and ~ 3.68 km/sec beneath the Minnesota River Valley (MRV) with a relatively slow Vs belt beneath the eastern part of the suture.
+In the middle crust (Fig. 6d), the Vs contrast is stronger.
+A fast anomaly (> 3.8 km/sec) is observed beneath the MRV itself, perhaps indicating a more mafic middle crust, while in the north the SP is about 0.08 km/sec slower than the MRV.
+This difference across the Great Lakes Tectonic Zone grows with depth to about 0.15 km/sec in the lowermost crust (Fig. 6e).